What Is a One Rep Max (1RM)?

 The 7 Formulas Explained

-- Epley: One of the oldest and most trusted.
-Great for general lifting.
+- Epley: One of the most common and reliable formulas for general strength.

-- Brzycki: Highly accurate for sets under 10 reps.
-Widely used in academic studies.
+- Brzycki: Extremely accurate for heavy sets under 10 reps.

-- Lombardi: Tends to be slightly more aggressive; good for experienced powerlifters.
+- Lombardi: Runs slightly higher, which makes it a good fit for experienced powerlifters.

-- O'Conner: Similar to Epley but slightly more conservative.
+- O'Conner: Very similar to Epley, but slightly more conservative with the numbers.

 Understanding Training Zones